Review of the Cambridge English Pronouncing Dictionary (16th edition)

 The first 14 editions of the EPD covered only British English.
 The 15th edition (1997), published by Cambridge University Press and edited by Peter Roach, James Hartman and Jane Setter, introduced American pronunciations.
-The changes in the 16th edition (2003) are relatively small — new words and over 150 "information panels" explaining phonetics terminology.
+The changes in the 16th edition (2003) were relatively small — new words and over 150 “information panels” explaining phonetics terminology.
+The 17th edition (2006) has continued the slow evolution, with the addition of further words and a “Study pages” section with a very brief introduction to English pronunciation, rhythm and intonation.

 Why is a pronunciation dictionary useful?